suncoast-devs/handbook/lessons/misc-quick-reference/useful-console-commands.md

 You use npm to install new tools in the command line from time to time.

-Generally, you need to run this command when dealing with project setups or to use new tools.
+Generally, you need to run this command when dealing with project setups or using new tools.

 ### git